 The Navy announced a prize challenge May 22 for its future Marine Air/Ground Task Force, Unmanned Aerial System, Expeditionary (MUX), a ship-based, long endurance UAS.

 The MUX IPT intends to use all available methods of engineering and test to decrease time to field and increase first pass yield on its material solution.
 They intend to use best of breed model based systems engineering, capabilities based test and evaluation and mid-tier acquisition as tools to decrease cycle time.

 The Navy’s Multi-Mission Tactical UAS program office (PMA-266) at NAVAIR will oversee MUX.

 In order for NAVAIR to meet its aggressive fielding date, PMA-266 will award prize challenges in two phases.
-The first phase will seek design concepts for payloads and modularity, emphasizing minimal size and weight while maximizing performance.
+The first phase will seek design concepts for payloads, emphasizing minimal size and weight while maximizing performance.
 The challenge submissions will be scored and evaluated by a panel of judges.
 Vendors will receive $700,000 for first place; $200,000 for second place; and $100,000 for third place.

 The Marine Corps is looking to field MUX in 2026 on its guided missile destroyers.
 For more information on prize challenges visit www.challenge.gov